 First Call: American Posters of World War I

 “First Call: American Posters of World War I” is an educational program appropriate for 4th - 12th grade students that takes a look at World War I propaganda posters.
 This program is offered on-site at the Museum and as part of our outreach programming.
 “First Call” includes lesson plans, PowerPoint presentations, worksheets, and hands-on experience with primary sources.
-Groups as large as 200 are acceptable for this program.

 “First Call: American Posters of World War I” is funded by Mrs. Helen T. Leigh in memory of her husband Lt.
 Col. Gilbert Leigh, U.S. Air Force.
 Posters are from the MacArthur Museum of Arkansas Military History Collection.
 Learn more about the Helen T. Leigh Museum Field Trip Grant.